Julia Gillard vs Tony Abbott 2012

 Graham Mylne married Helena White in 1860.
 They were good friends with the first Governor of Queensland, the new colony proclaimed on 10 December 1859, George Bowen (1821-1899) and his wife.
 I wonder if Mylne and the Bowens traveled to NSW from Britain on the same ship.
 The Bowens’ first surviving child, Adelaide Diamantina Bowen, born in 1858, was known as “Nina”.
 Bowen appointed his private secretary, Robert Herbert (1831-1905) as the first Premier of Queensland.
 Herbert organized and won the first elections on 27 March 1860, and served as Premier from 1859-1866.
 Herbert appointed another of Bowen’s private secretaries, John Bramston (1832-1921), as the Attorney-General of Queensland.
 The two had met at Balliol College, Oxford, and were life-long friends.
 They shared a house together on a farm near Brisbane, which they named Herston, combining letters from both their names.
 Herston is now a Brisbane suburb.

 From 1864, Graham Mylne jointly owned a property near Roma in south-western Queensland with Herbert and Bramston, and he was the elected MLA for the surrounding electorate, Warrego, from 1867-1868.
-The town of Roma, gazetted in 1867, was named for the maiden surname of Governor Bowen’s wife, who hailed from the United States of the Ionian Islands.
+The town of Roma, gazetted in 1867, was named for the maiden surname of Governor Bowen’s wife, who hailed from the Ionian Islands.
+Her father was the President of the Senate (and thus Head of State) of the United States of the Ionian Islands.
 Graham Mylne’s father-in-law, William Duckett White (1807-1893), built a fine homestead, Lota House, on the sea east of Brisbane, in the suburb now called Lota.

 Both Robert Herbert and John Bramston eventually returned to Britain, and Herbert served as Permanent Under-Secretary of State for the Colonies from 1871-1892.
 Bramston served under his friend as Assistant Under-Secretary of State for the Colonies from 1876-1898.
 Herbert never married.